Beware of cheap (or free) printers! Read on to learn about the smarter way to go printer shopping.

 For those who want a printer with the capabilities fit for home use, here are some printers you may want to look at.

-Compact and inexpensive, the Brother MFC-J491DW is a nice all-in-one option for the average home user.
-All-in-one machines are the most popular inkjets on the market.
-Appreciated for their ability to print, scan and copy, all three functions are very useful features to have at your fingertips.
-The Brother MFC-J491DW’s LC3013 ink cartridges are considerably less expensive than other similarly priced printers and its wireless connectivity option makes printing from anywhere a snap.
+Compact and inexpensive, the Epson WorkForce WF-4830 is a nice all-in-one option for the average home user.
+Appreciated for it’s ability to print, scan and copy, all three functions are very useful features to have at your fingertips.
+The WF-4830’s Epson 822XL ink cartridges are considerably less expensive than other similarly priced printers and its wireless connectivity option makes printing from anywhere a snap.
 The automatic duplex printing function saves paper and money, allowing you to print on both sides of the page with the push of a button.

-In terms of initial price point the Epson Expression XP-7100 is slightly more expensive than the Brother but if you print photos it might be worth the additional cost.
-The XP-7100 use 5 high yield Epson 410XL cartridges which come in: black, cyan, magenta, yellow and photo black.
+The Epson Expression XP-6100 is the perfect home printer for printing photos.
+It uses 5 high yield Epson 302XL cartridges which come in: black, cyan, magenta, yellow and photo black.
 The regular black cartridge is for printing text and the photo black cartridge creates more defined shades of black and gray in your photo prints.
-On top of that, it offers a similar all-in-one functionality to the Brother and a handy built-in USB / memory slot for easy edits and prints from your camera.
+On top of that, it offers a similar all-in-one functionality to the Workforce and a handy built-in USB / memory slot for easy edits and prints from your camera.

 What I like most about both of these options is the fact that they both require multiple ink cartridges.
 Some inkjet printers on the market require just two cartridges (a black and tri-color).
 What gets to be cumbersome about the two cartridge variety is the fact that when one particular color is low you’ll need to replace the entire cartridge.
 With a four color ink tank, you only need to replace the problem color which saves you frustration and money in the long run.